 See the below figure on how the basic electrical connections are made:

 ID Description

-A Solar charger.
+Α Solar charger, on the left the Tr model and on the right the MC4 model.

 В Battery or battery bank, lead acid or lithium.

 С Solar panel or solar panel array.

 D DC loads.

 ••• DC fuse.